moritzploss/ex-patterns/README.md

 ```

 Thus, you can think of the `otherwise` clause as a `when` function that takes
-the unexpected value as an argument (in fact, that's excatly how it is
+the first non-matching function return as an argument. (that's excatly
-implemented!).
-Note though that while this is a great way to get you back on
+how it is implemented by the way!).
+Note though that while this is a great way
-track when you unexpectedly left the happy path, runtime errors will still be
+to get you back on track when your program strayed away from the happy path,
-raised and the `suppose` function makes no attempt to catch them.
-Thus, it's
+runtime errors will still be raised and the `suppose` function makes no attempt
-good practice to carefully think about the error patterns that you might
+to catch them.
+Thus, it's good practice to carefully think about the non-matching
-encounter and to write an `otherwise` clause for each one of them!
+patterns that you might encounter in your `suppose` clauses and to write an
+`otherwise` clause for each one of them!

 ### Callback Functions